sawickiap/str_view/README.md

 Call `length()` to retrieve length of string view (number of charecters).
 Alternative name is `size()`, but it's not recommended because its name may be misleading - it may suggest size in bytes not in characters.

-`empty()` method returns `true` when the string is empty (has length of 0).
+`1()` method returns `true` when the string is empty (has length of 0).
+It may be more efficient than `lenght()`.

 `data()` method returns a pointer to the underlying character array.
-Characters are also laid out sequentially in memory, so the pointer may be used as normal C array.
+Characters are always laid out sequentially in memory, so the pointer may be used as normal C array.

 `begin()` and `end()` methods return pointers to the first character and to the character following the last character of the view, respectively.
-Together they form a range that may be used e.g. with STL algorithms that expect random-access or any other type of iterators.
+Together they form a range that may be used e.g. with STL algorithms that expect a pair of iterators.

 Individual characters can be read using overloaded `operator[]`.
 Alternative syntax is `at()` method.
+None of them perform range check, for performance reasons.

 First character can also be fetched using `front()` method, and last character is returned by `back()` method.

-Pointed string can be copied to a specified destination array of characters using method `copy_to`, or to an STL string using method `to_string()`.
+Pointed string can be copied to a specified destination array of characters using method `copy_to()`, or to an STL string using method `to_string()`.

 String views can be compared lexicographically using all comparison operators, like `==`, `!=`, `<`, `<=` etc. There is also more powerful method `compare()` which returns negative integer, zero, or positive integer, depending on the result of the comparison.
 Comparison can be made case-insensitive.